 Nasal fracture treatment

-In the first few hours following nasal sports injuries or after swelling has subsided, facial specialists can use a non-surgical technique referred to as closed nasal reduction.
-Nasal sports injuries that are more than two weeks old or were left with some residual deficit following closed reduction, require surgical correction.
-As many of the athletes experiencing nasal sports injuries are students and young adults, it is important to consider treatment with experts experienced in helping this special patient population with teenage nasal repair.
+In the first few hours following nasal injury or after swelling has subsided, facial specialists can use a non-surgical technique referred to as closed nasal reduction.
+Nasal injuries that are more than two weeks old or were left with some residual deficit following closed reduction, require a nose surgery correction.
+As many patients experiencing nasal injuries are students and young adults, it is important to consider treatment with experts experienced in helping this special patient population with teenage nasal repair.

-Experienced facial plastic surgeons, Dr. Peter Abramson and his staff treat both the aesthetic and functional defects caused by sports injuries to the nose.
+Experienced facial plastic surgeons, Dr. Peter Abramson and his staff treat both the aesthetic and functional defects.
 The Abramson Facial Plastic Surgery and Medical Spa is conveniently located to serve patients throughout the Atlanta metro area and across the country.
-Ask Dr. Peter Abramson about getting back in the game after a nasal sports injury.